Spiro Agnew: World War II (1941–1945)

 By the time of the marriage, Agnew had been drafted into the United States Army.
-Shortly after the Attack on Pearl Harbor in December 1941, he began basic training at Camp Croft in South Carolina.
+Shortly after the attack on Pearl Harbor in December 1941, he began basic training at Camp Croft in South Carolina.
 There, he met people from a variety of backgrounds: "I had led a very sheltered life—I became unsheltered very quickly."
 Eventually, Agnew was sent to the Officer Candidate School at Fort Knox in Kentucky, and on May 24, 1942—three days before his wedding—he was commissioned as a second lieutenant.

 After a two-day honeymoon, Agnew returned to Fort Knox.
 He served there, or at nearby Fort Campbell, for nearly two years in a variety of administrative roles, before being sent to England in March 1944 as part of the pre-D-Day build-up.
 He remained on standby in Birmingham until late in the year, when he was posted to the 54th Armored Infantry Battalion in France as a replacement officer.
 After briefly serving as a rifle platoon leader, Agnew commanded the battalion's service company.
-The battalion became part of 10th Armored Combat Command "B", which saw action in the Battle of the Bulge, including the Siege of Bastogne—in all, "thirty-nine days in the hole of the doughnut", as one of Agnew's men put it.
+The battalion became part of Combat Command "B" of the 10th Armored Division, which saw action in the Battle of the Bulge, including the Siege of Bastogne—in all, "thirty-nine days in the hole of the doughnut", as one of Agnew's men put it.
 Thereafter, the 54th Battalion fought its way into Germany, seeing action at Mannheim, Heidelberg, and Crailsheim, before reaching Garmisch-Partenkirchen in Bavaria as the war concluded.
 Agnew returned home for discharge in November 1945, having been awarded the Combat Infantryman Badge and the Bronze Star.